za3k/day10_machine/README.md

 - **A**, **B**, and **C** are WORD-sized registers
 - **d**, **e**, and **f** are trit-sized registers
 - **I** is the instruction pointer, which can hold any size up to the size of the program.
 The instruction pointer is automatically incremented.
-If it goes off the end of the program, the machine crashes.
+The program halts if it auto-increments past the end.

 ## Memory